statisticspoland/sdg-indicators-pl/_posts/2012-12-27-api_en_krajowe_data.md

 ---
-title: 'Download all national indicators'
+title: 'Download data for all national indicators'
 type: 'GET'
-name: '/api/v1/en/national.json'
+name: '/api/v1/en/national_data.json'
 lang: 'en'
 ---

-This method allows users to download data and metadata for all national indicators in English.
+This method allows users to download data for all national indicators in English.

 ### Parameters